Hike at a Glance

-Hike Overview
+Hike overview

 The Purple Trail offers the most comprehensive exploration of Lobethal Bushland Park, encompassing 4.2 kilometres in a looped circuit.
 This moderate-grade trail allows you to experience the diverse landscapes within the park, including woodlands, wetlands, grasslands, and creeks that meander past both reservoirs.
 For added convenience, the circuit can also be accessed from the park's eastern boundary entrance.

 The trail begins by leading you to the higher reservoir, followed by a delve into the cool embrace of the dense northern forest.
-To cap off the experience, the return leg takes you via the park's Lookout, offering panoramic vistas that truly showcase the park's beauty.
+To cap off the experience, the return leg takes you via the park's Lookout, offering panoramic views that truly showcase the park's beauty.

 An optional 1.1-kilometre side trip extends the Purple Trail, granting access to the park's northeastern corner.
 This add-on involves crossing Reservoir Road and venturing into the recently designated Heritage Area.